1 Chronicles 16 – David’s Psalm of Thanks

 iii.
 “Most flesh from the peace offerings was eaten by the people themselves, sitting down, as it were, as guests of God’s table, in a meal celebrating the restoration of their peace with him.”
 (Payne)

 2. (4-6) Worship leaders are appointed to lead the congregation.

 And he appointed some of the Levites to minister before the ark of the LORD, to commemorate, to thank, and to praise the LORD God of Israel: Asaph the chief, and next to him Zechariah, then Jeiel, Shemiramoth, Jehiel, Mattithiah, Eliab, Benaiah, and Obed-Edom: Jeiel with stringed instruments and harps, but Asaph made music with cymbals; Benaiah and Jahaziel the priests regularly blew the trumpets before the ark of the covenant of God.

 a.
 And he appointed some of the Levites to minister before the ark: At the end of this spectacular day of celebration, David established an enduring institution of worship and commemoration at the ark of the covenant.
-It wasn’t to be a one-day high, but an ongoing ministry unto God.
+It wasn’t to be a one-day high, but an ongoing ministry to God.

 i.
 “David’s appointment then of Levites to minister in music and praise to God marks a significant advance in the history of Israel’s worship.
 His previous arrangements for music had been devised for just one occasion; but now a continuing service is envisioned.”
 (Payne)

 b.
-He appointed some of the Levites… to commemorate: In the Levitical appointments for that day and beyond, David selected some Levites to focus on commemorating what great things God had done.
+He appointed some of the Levites…to commemorate: In the Levitical appointments for that day and beyond, David selected some Levites to focus on commemorating what great things God had done.
 Simply remembering God’s great works is an important and often neglected part of the Christian life.
 Spurgeon (in his sermon The Recorders) noted several ways that we can help ourselves remember the great things of God:

 · Make an actual record of what God has done, keeping a written journal.